words images objects

 Dragon Swallows Moon 2020

-This recently published 148 page book combines photographs and text one-liners with concise abstract drawings.
-It is intended as a kind of hypertext narrative of many branching meanings, a truth-seeking method and vehicle of sorts, an indeterminate ramble that if read through slowly opens up the hoped-for possibility of finding one’s way.
+This recently published 148 page book combines photographs and text one-liners with concise abstract drawings punctuating the narrative.
+It is intended as a kind of hypertext document of many branching meanings, a truth-seeking method, an indeterminate ramble that, for me, opens up the hoped-for possibility of finding one’s way.

 Swipe or use the buttons below to navigate this partial preview.